What is an Intrusion Detection System (IDS)?

 With the increasing sophistication of cyber attacks, it’s essential to have a robust security infrastructure in place.
 A PIDS provides an extra layer of protection against malicious activity that may go undetected by traditional firewalls or antivirus software.

-Purpose of Using Intrusion Detection System
+Purpose of Using an Intrusion Detection System

 The main goal of an intrusion detection system is to detect security threats by monitoring traffic and activity on a system.
 Software-based intrusion detection systems can be installed on each workstation or on the network gateway.
 If installed on the network gateway, remote users can access the IDS to report suspicious activity.

-Intrusion Detection System (IDS) identifies the intrusion attempts made in the network, whether in the form of viruses, worms, Trojans, back doors, application attacks, buffer overflow or Denial of Service (DoS).
-Identifying the intrusions is done by checking the packets, identifying the network traffic, collecting the logs and analyzing the data based on the predefined rules.
+An Intrusion Detection System (IDS) identifies the intrusion attempts made in the network, whether in the form of viruses, worms, Trojans, back doors, application attacks, buffer overflow or Denial of Service (DoS).
+Identifying the intrusions is done by checking the packets, identifying the network traffic, collecting the logs and analysing the data based on the predefined rules.

 Intrusion detection systems should be considered as a layer of security on top of the underlying operating systems, network, and services, and not in place of these layers.
 An IDS should only be installed if there is a clear need to monitor that area of the network.